Student Contribution Fee/Registration Fee

 If you have applied for a grant (SUSI) to cover the Student Contribution Fee you must send the Grant Approval letter or a copy of it to the Admissions Office.

 If you are still awaiting grant approval at the time of registration, you may register as a student of the College, however, you will sign a contract at registration outlining that, if your grant is not approved, you are liable for the full registration fee and you will be invoiced by the College.

-All authorities are invoiced on receipt of a grant approval letter from the student.
-When payment is received from the authority, the Accounts Office will electronically reimburse the exact figure that was paid by the student.
+All Authorities are invoiced on receipt of a grant approval letter from the student.
+When payment is received from an Authority, the Accounts Office will electronically reimburse the exact figure that was paid by the student.

 Tuition Fees/Free Fees Initiative

-All full time undergraduate courses at Carlow College are covered under the Department of Education Free Fees Initiative.
+All full time undergraduate courses at Carlow College are covered under the Department of Education & Skills Free Fees Initiative.
 In order to qualify for free fees you must have been living in an EEA member state or Switzerland for at least three of the five years before starting a course.
 The members of the EEA (European Economic Area) are the 27 members of the EU, along with Iceland, Norway and Liechtenstein.
-(Ireland is included).

 - Be a citizen of an EEA member state (see above) or Switzerland

 - Be a family member of a refugee and have been granted permission to live in the State